FelixFern/Crabitor/README.md

-# Crabitor
+# 🦀 Crabitor

 a Rust + React Text Editor (soon to be a Markdown Editor), this project is my first ever writing in Rust so please excuse the badly written code 😅.

 You might be wondering why don't you write the Frontend in Rust too? the main reason is that I just want to build this project quickly without thinking that much on the UI side, that's why I build it with React with Shadcn even though it might not be as performant as building it using Rust with frameworks such as Leptos.

+Why is it named "Crabitor"? because it is Crab-itor, Crab and editor, get it? because it is written in Rust with a Crab icon.
+Yes, I'm very creative.

-This project is started on April 17th, 2024 and is worked on in my spare time
+This project is started on April 17th, 2024, and is worked on in my spare time

 <div style={{ text-align:"center"}}>